sabine/parsing.life/README.md

 # Parsing.Life Website

+OCaml needs to be installed (e.g. https://ocaml.org/install).

-First, set up the opam switch needed to build and run this:
+Set up the opam switch needed to build and run this:
 ```
 make deps
 ```